|| Memories of Route 40 in New Jersey

 Today, New Jersey is the most densely populated state in the union.
 You can fit New Jersey into

 Alaska 75 times, yet the city of Hoboken, NJ has more people than all of Alaska!
-Still, fewer
+Still,

-than 20 persons populate a square mile of New Jersey.
+only about 20 persons populate a square mile of New Jersey.

 Except for the northeastern part, New Jersey is a jewel of a State but some would argue that